-- build a picture of the health and wellbeing of children and young people in England
+- build a picture of the health and well-being of children and young people in England

-- provide England's best information source of how children and young people's health and wellbeing is changing over time
+- provide England's best information source of how children and young people's health and well-being is changing over time

-NHS Digital is a Public Body and is the national provider of information, statistics, data and IT systems for health and social care in England.
-NHS Digital works in partnership with the NHS and other national organisations to help make decisions to improve people's care and wellbeing.Back to table of contents
+NHS Digital is a public body and is the national provider of information, statistics, data and IT systems for health and social care in England.
+NHS Digital works in partnership with the NHS and other national organisations to help make decisions to improve people's care and well-being.Back to table of contents

 Taking part is entirely voluntary and if you do decide to take part, you can choose to answer as many or as few questions as you like.
 You can also change your mind at any time and withdraw from the study.

-We rely on the voluntary cooperation and goodwill of those who are selected to make the study a success.Back to table of contents
+We rely on the voluntary co-operation and goodwill of those who are selected to make the study a success.Back to table of contents

-The letter will include your unique code to access the survey.Back to table of contents
+The letter will include your unique code to access the questionnaire.

-If you are a parent or carer, the online questionnaire asks a range of things about your child.
-These include general health and wellbeing.
+If you are a parent or carer, the questionnaire asks a range of things about your child.
+These include general health and well-being, how they feel about school, whether they have self-harmed, and their experiences during the coronavirus pandemic.
 There are also questions about your current circumstances and life experiences during the coronavirus pandemic, as we know that parents and carers play such an important part in a child's life.